HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 [//]: # "Photo credits: Pixabay - https://pixabay.com/illustrations/statistics-graph-chart-data-3411473/"

-Integrating HubRise with Make.com enables you to build custom data workflows.
+HubRise open API enables you to build custom data workflows.
 You can create dashboards, maintain customer lists, trigger marketing campaigns based on order history, or feed data into business intelligence tools.

 In this post, we will set up a basic integration to centralise all your orders in Google Sheets.
 We will use Make.com to receive order data from HubRise and push them into a Google Sheet.
 This guide is suited for semi-technical users.

 While we are focusing here on a simple example, the principles apply to more complex integrations.
 Our goal is to show you the basics and encourage you to explore further.

 ## Prerequisites